How to Fix Twitch Not Loading in Chrome or Firefox

 Here’s how to do the same in Firefox:

 - Open your browser.

-- Go into the options menu, located on the top right, then navigate to Privacy and Security.
+- Go into the options menu, located on the top right, then navigate to Settings.

 - Scroll down and click on the Clear Data and Clear History, once again choosing how far back you will go.